-All Hallows offers regular training for their staff with a weekly CPD session for teachers every Wednesday afternoon.
+All Hallows offers regular training for their staff with a weekly CPD session for teachers.
 Some of these sessions are used to develop the understanding of staff towards SEND areas and the impact on students.
 In addition the weekly forum sessions provide a regular slot to update staff on SEND areas as well as individual student's needs.
 Coupled with this there are five INSET days for staff each year and parts of these are often given over to SEND areas.

-Within the staff the SENDCo has achieved the National SEND Qualification.
+Within the staff the SENDCo has achieved the National SEND Qualification and PGCert in SpLD (Dyslexia) with AMBDA/ATS.